asteen24/Math-a-la-Mode/README.md

 https://github.com/asteen24/Math-a-la-Mode/assets/118776001/59f0313b-3a63-4e31-8478-13a7e949ca45

-This is just a sample of the "Quiz" page.
+This is a sample of the "Quiz" page.